-The two have already demonstrated the difference a healthy heart makes, winning European bronze - their best-ever result - in January.
+The two have already demonstrated the difference a healthy heart makes, - their best-ever result - in January.

 "It's such a huge confidence boost," says Buckland after their first session on the Olympic training rink in Sochi.
 "I can go into competitions knowing something like the heart palpitations won't happen."

 "This is the best feeling in the world," agrees Coomes.